acarrico/evaluator/README.md

 **Update:** Matthew Flatt's sets of scopes expander has been merged into Racket's main branch.

+# Session 31

+Now that sets-of-scopes have landed in Racket, submodules seem to work in typed racket.
+These changes break up the big test file.

 # Session 29, 30

 This section's git tag is *scopes*